watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-milvus/search-with-watsonx-data-milvus.md

 1. Go to the `Infrastructure manager` page.
 2. Click the Milvus service to open the `Details` page.
 3. Click on `View connect details` to view more connection details.
-4. Collect the service GRPC `host`, `port` and the SSL certificate.
+4. Collect the GRPC `host`, `port`, and the SSL certificate from the service details.

 ## Step 2: Ingest data into Milvus
 You can ingest data into Milvus vector database either through watsonx.ai or by using custom code.